obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/IR/Processor/readme.md

 - Walk the Syntax tree and create basic IrProcessXxx items for declarations and statements.
 Maintain references between items for dependencies (hierarchy).
 - Proc: create the initial Symbol structures for Types, Functions and Expressions.
 These contain UnresolvedSymbol instances of unresolved references.
+    - After the initial Symbols are created, start linking (unresolved) symbol references to symbol declarations - even if those declarations have unresolved symbols them selves.
+    This brings up the problem of replacing symbol declaration objects in symbol references.
+    Perhaps we register symbol declarations first in the scope and only link them to symbol references when they are completely done?
 - Proc: Register declarations where all dependencies/unresolved Symbols are resolved.
     - What if no declarations can be resolved?
     - How do you know when it is time to resolve dependent symbols?
         - How to resolve a symbol with the same name in different scopes?
 - Proc: When an item has its symbols resolved, its IrModel objects can be created and stored in the item.
 - Proc: Resolve operator functions and rewrite the IrModel to reflect calling those functions.
-- Proc: [other operations]
+- Proc: [other operations] (meta-programming)
 - Collect Diagnostics that each Processor might generate. (post diagnostics in a separate channel that is read by the 'client')
 - Put items where all Processors are done processing the item, in the resolved-list.
 - Each item that is processed is check if it has any dependencies that are currently in the resolved-list.
 Assume that each item only has one parent/is a dependency for one other (parent) item.